Thought Leadership

 BaaS can help fintech companies quickly and easily expand their services, and can also benefit banks by providing them with a new source of revenue and a way to reach new customers.
 We expect BaaS to become increasingly popular as more fintech companies look for ways to offer their customers a wider range of financial services.

 As fintech companies have grown in popularity, so too have the expectations of customers to have access to banking apps with the latest features.
-With mobile banking now used by over three-fourths of the U.S. population, and the overall number of digital banking users worldwide projected to reach 3.6 billion by 2024, integrating mobile services is clearly essential for banks to stay competitive.
+With mobile banking now used by over half of the U.S. population, and the overall number of digital banking users projected to reach 79% by 2029, integrating mobile services is clearly essential for banks to stay competitive.

 However, most banks and financial institutions don't have sufficient resources to implement new technologies to compete against highly-innovative fintech companies.
 On the other hand, fintech companies don't necessarily want to have the full responsibilities that come with being a bank, such as adhering to strict compliance regulations.